Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 Finished the particle and molecular cloud classes (more features will be added but they are currently functional).
 The slider can now change the density of the molecular cloud.

+### 5/24/23

+Created the button class so that whenever it is pressed, all the set-up sliders can no longer be changed unless the button is pressed again.
+This is because a set of initial conditions can only correspond to one life cycle path.

 ## Tazrian Sazzad